-Then you’ll allow the mixture to sit in that same dark location for another 4 to 6 weeks.
+Then you’ll allow the mixture to sit in that same dark location for another 4-6 weeks.

 However, be sure to remember to stir the liquid every 3 or so days with a wooden or plastic spoon.
 Try to stay away from metal during this process as it messes with the fermentation process.
-You’ll want to keep that in mind during step 5 as well.
+Keep that in mind during step 5 as well.

 7. Taste and Transfer

 Now that the 4 week waiting period has passed, it is time to begin taste testing.
-You’ll want to taste a little of this vinegar mixture every day until you are satisfied with the amount of acid in the taste.
+Taste a little of this vinegar mixture every day until you are satisfied with the amount of acid in the taste.